Rana Sanga: Military career

 According to legends, Sanga had fought a 100 battles and lost only once.
-In various struggle he lost his wrist and was crippled in leg.
-In his illustrious military career, Sanga defeated Sultans of Delhi, Malwa and Gujarat in 18 pitched battles and expanded his domain by conquering much of Present-day Rajasthan, Madhya Pradesh, Haryana, northern part of Gujarat and parts of Amarkot, Sindh.
-He re-established Rajput rule in Malwa first time after fall of Paramara kingdom in 1305 CE.
+He lost his wrist, was crippled in a leg, and counted eighty wounds on his body from the various conflicts.
+In his illustrious military career, Sanga defeated the Sultans of Delhi, Malwa and Gujarat in 18 pitched battles and expanded his domain by conquering much of present-day Rajasthan.
+The Rana was also able to dominate Malwa and establish overlordship over northern parts of Gujarat.
+The Rajputs of India looked at him as their leader against the Sultanates.
+He re-established Rajput rule in Malwa for the first time since the fall of the Rajput Paramara dynasty in 1305 CE.

 He also removed Jizya tax from the Hindus which was earlier imposed by Muslim rulers.
 He is considered the last independent Hindu king of Northern India to control a significant territory and in some contemporary texts described as Hindu Emperor.

-Conquest of Malwa
+Invasion of Malwa

 Medini Rai a rebellious minister of Malwa sultan was having a life and death struggle for throne of Malwa against Mahmud, he was promised aid by Rana Sanga.

 As a result, the combined Sultanate forces of Gujarat and Malwa met the Sisodias led by Sanga at Gagron.
-The battle resulted in complete route of Sultanate forces and decisive victory of Rajputs.
+The battle resulted in a decisive victory of Rajputs.

-After the victory in the battle and other skirmishes aftermath Sanga conquered Malwa along with Chanderi.
-Rai made Chanderi his capital and became king of Malwa. while Silhaditya Tomar establish himself as master of Raisen and Sarangpur region.
-According to historian Satish Chandra this events took place between 1518 and 1519.
+After the victory in the battle and other skirmishes aftermath Sanga captured eastern and northern Malwa along with Chanderi.
+Rai made Chanderi his capital, while Silhaditya Tomar establish himself as master of Raisen and Sarangpur region.
+According to historian Satish Chandra these events took place between 1518 and 1519.

-After the victory and restoring Hindu rule in Malwa, Sanga ordered Rai to remove Jizya tax from Hindus of the region.
+After the victory and establishing Hindu rule in eastern and northern Malwa, Sanga ordered Rai to remove Jizya tax from Hindus of the region.

 Wars against Lodhis

-After conquering Malwa, Sanga turned his attention towards northeastern Rajasthan which was then under the control of Khilji's ally, Ibrahim Lodi of Delhi.
+After conquering Malwa, Sanga turned his attention towards northeastern Rajasthan which was then under the control of Ibrahim Lodi, the sultan of Delhi.
 Ibrahim Lodi, after hearing the news of encroachments by Sanga on his territory, prepared an army and marched against Mewar in 1517.
 The Rana with his army met Lodi at Khatoli on borders of Hadoti and in the ensuing Battle at Khatoli, Lodi army suffered serious reverses and fled.
 One Lodi prince was captured and imprisoned.
 In this battle, Sanga lost an arm by a sword cut, and an arrow made him lame for life.

 Lodi, reportedly stunned by this Rajput aggression (the extent of which was unprecedented in the preceding three centuries), once again moved against Mewar in 1518-19 but was humbled again at Battle of Dholpur.
 Lodi fought Sanga repeatedly, only to be defeated each time, losing his entire land in present-day Rajasthan, while Sanga's influence extended up to the striking distance of Pilia Khar in Agra.

 According to a 16th-century text "Parshvanath-Shravan-Sattavisi", Rana Sanga further defeated Ibrahim Lodi at Ranthambore after the Siege of Mandsaur.